double-great/alt-text/README.md

 Warning: `Alt text should not end with "<.jpg|.jpeg|.gif|.png|.svg|.webp|image|graphic>"`

-A file name in alt text does not provide helpful context
+A file name in alt text does not provide helpful context.

 - ✅ A child holding a photograph.
 - 🚫 photograph.jpg